Bsc Hons Zoology L6

 Our fantastic on site facilities include a range of laboratories, a 70-species Animal Collection, and commercial animal therapy centres to develop your experience.
 Our 360-hectare estate is ideal for learning a range of survey techniques and for studying British wildlife.

-A pass at Foundation Degree or HND in animal science or management related subject or a recognised diploma from Fleming College, Canada.
+• A pass at Foundation Degree or HND in an animal science or management related subject or a recognised diploma from Fleming College, Canada

 Please contact us for further information.